Mads Hansen (footballer, born 2002): Nordsjælland

-On 1 February 2022, Hansen joined FC Nordsjælland on a deal until June 2026.
+On 1 February 2022, Hansen joined Nordsjælland on a deal until June 2026.
 He made his competitive debut on 20 February in a 2–0 league loss to Brøndby, starting at centre-back.
 On 7 March, he scored his first goal for the club in a 3–2 victory against AGF.

+Brann

+On 18 January 2025, Hansen signed a four-year contract with Eliteserien club Brann, running until December 2028.

+Brommapojkarna

+On 8 February 2026, Hansen signed a contract with Swedish side IF Brommapojkarna.

 International career

 A youth international, Hansen made his debut for the Denmark U19 team on 3 September 2020, starting in a 2–1 win over Germany U19 at Edmund-Plambeck-Stadion in Norderstedt, Hamburg.

 In November 2022, Hansen was called up to the Denmark under-21 team, gaining his first cap at that level on 17 November 2022 in a friendly against Sweden.